Kostya991/WINNEBLY/README.md

 # WINNEBLY
-An Assembly without DefineBytes function, easy version by me
+Easy Assembly without working with bytes, memory and etc. by me

+Documentation read in WIKI